dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

 layout: post
 title: "Making the Monty Hall problem weirder but obvious"
 image: /img/monty-hall/monty.jpg
-description: Would you like what's behind one door or what's behind the other nine?
+description: "It's this simple: Do you want what's behind one door or the other nine?"
 tags: explainer statistics math
 last_updated: 2021-12-16
 permalink: /:year/:month/:day/:title/